PROGRESS IN THE FIGHT AGAINST MALARIA

 Malaria Consortium supports outbreak response efforts

-It is vital that we are able to scale and sustain projects like this and ensure no one is left behind in this critical fight.
+It's vital that we’re able to scale and sustain these projects to ensure no one is left behind in this critical fight.

 What makes surveillance so effective in helping to eliminate malaria?